RocketChat/rocketchat.github.io/_posts/2018/02/2018-02-12-10-of-the-best-rocket-chat-integrations.md

 Learn how to <a href="https://github.com/koyan/rocketchat-google-calendar" target="_blank">integrate Google Calendar</a>

 ## BitRocket

-Another contribution from our passionate community, BitRocket integrates Atlassian BitBucket Server or Cloud with Rocket.Chat to send notifications for push/ pull requests or comments on pull requests to any branch.
+Another contribution from our passionate community, BitRocket integrates Atlassian BitBucket Server or Cloud with Rocket.Chat to send notifications for code pushes and pull requests or comments on pull requests to any branch.

 Learn how to <a href="https://github.com/FinndropStudios/BitRocket" target="_blank">integrate BitRocket</a>.

-Thank you to <a href="https://github.com/manuelbachl" target="_blank">**manuelbachl**</a> for your contribution.

 ## Sentry

-An open source error tracking tool that helps developers track and fix crashes in real time.
+Sentry is an open source error tracking tool that helps developers track crashes in real time.

 This integration works both for Sentry's site and the self-hosted version.